 The Musée de la Reddition in Reims has on display the act of military surrender signed on the 7th May 1945.
 The original document was written in English and signed in the same premises of the museum.

 Victory in Europe Day: the second capitulation

 On the 8th of May, the belligerents signed the second capitulation in a villa in Eastern Berlin.

 Representatives from the USSR, Great Britain, France and the USA had arrived just before midnight.

 The Russian marshal Georgi Joukov opened the ceremony.

 Marshal Wilhelm Keitel led the German representatives.
-It is him who signed the capitulation act at 11.01 pm (central European time).
+It is he who signed the capitulation act at 11.01 pm (central European time).

 Consequently, due to the time difference, the surrender took place on the 9th of May for the soviets and the allied central-oriental countries.

 The official capitulation of Japan (“V-J Day”, Victory over Japan Day) occurred on the 2nd of September 1945.
 On that day the Minister of Foreign Affairs Mamoru Shigemitsu signed the surrender documents on the USS Missouri bridge in the Tokyo bay.
 This was the end of the Second World War.

 Victory in Europe Day: the 8th May in France

 French authorities have made the 8th of May a commemorative public holiday since 1953.